By Aian Macpherson

 God celebrates, ‘it is good’.

-God is a God of community, who gives significance to creation, enables life, sets up the order and functioning of creation, comprehends all that is made and all the ways of it, and celebrates all this as good.
+God is a God of community, who cherishes to creation, enables life, sets up the order and functioning of creation, comprehends all that is made and all the ways of it, and celebrates all this as good.

 A. Then God invites humans to be like a god to creation, to continue God’s work.
 Being in God’s image is to be invited into keep creating creation.